No gas. No electricity. Only wood-coal fire and some very punchy flavours.

 There's no question that smoking is on the rise in Sydney, and at Firedoor it's used to enhance the natural characteristics of the ingredients, not to smother them like cheap perfume.
-Firedoor uses ten different woods to flavour and accent their menu, including gnarly mallee root, chestnut, pearwood, wine cask and native ironbark to name a few from the woodpile.
+Firedoor uses ten different woods to flavour and accent its menu, including gnarly mallee root, chestnut, pearwood, wine cask and native ironbark to name a few from the woodpile.

-Wood also forms the central ingredient in the restaurant's décor and the aged wood pillars and timber tables, coupled with the smell of sweet smoke to deliver a multisensory experience.
+Wood also forms the central ingredient in the restaurant's décor and the aged wood pillars and timber tables, coupled with the smell of sweet smoke to deliver a multi-sensory experience.
 The menu is short and changes daily, depending on what's in season and looks fresh at the markets.
-We start with a serve of woodfired bread with olive oil and smoked cultured butter ($6).
+We start with a serve of woodfired bread with olive oil and smoked cultured butter.
 The butter has absorbed rich aromas from the coals; just one light spread and it tastes like you're eating a meat sandwich.
 This is butter to eat like no one's watching.

 Bold flavour, pretty plates and technique-driven dishes have been trending in Sydney for a while now and that's where Firedoor goes against the grain.
 Instead, you'll get a completely new food philosophy, which puts the ingredient at the very centre, accentuated by the subtleties of woodfire.
 Just remember the menu changes daily, so don't expect the same experience we had, for every evening is unique at Sydney's Firedoor.

 Images: Nikki To.